SilkePilon/n8n-nodes-resend/README.md

 #### Email Operations
 *   **Send Welcome Email:** When a new user signs up, send a personalized welcome email with HTML formatting and tracking.
+*   **Send Email with Attachments:** Send emails with file attachments using binary data from previous nodes (e.g., invoices, reports) or remote file URLs.
 *   **Schedule Marketing Email:** Create and schedule promotional emails to be sent at optimal times.
 *   **Cancel Scheduled Email:** Cancel emails that are no longer relevant before they're sent.